SteJ20996/AMS562_ScientificProgrammingInCpp/homeworks/hw3/README.md

 Tips for running: First run program, then enter for example `./hw3_diff 1e-3` in the same directory as hw3_diff.cpp file, the answer will be shown.

-Error for certain method at certain h:
+Error for certain methods at certain h:

 ```
 h value: finite diff, center-diff